mery9/CharacterWebAngular/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 information link : https://hevodata.com/learn/angular-mongodb/
+This project is base on this Angular Tutorial : https://www.youtube.com/playlist?list=PLpaspowtqj-dA0cRZ1yEZBv0iwdOru-SC